WHITE CHOCOLATE MACADAMIA NUT COOKIES

 - 1/4 teaspoon salt

-- Preheat oven to 350 and prepare baking sheets by lining with parchment paper or spraying with cooking spray.
+- Heat oven to 350°.
+Prepare two cookie sheets by lining with parchment paper, silpat liner, or spray with cooking spray.

 - In a large mixing bowl with a blender, or the bowl of a stand mixer, combine the butter, brown sugar, and granulated sugar.
 Beat together until creamy and combined.
 Add in the eggs and vanilla extract.
 Blend to combine together.
 Scrape down sides of bowl as needed.